 Finally, a huge plus point for me was the ‘real’ baguettes and cheese that were readily available (if only I’d discovered them sooner), these alone would probably have been enough to sway me!

 Pin me for later!

-Have you been to Laos and was Vientiane your first stop?
+Have you been to Vientiane?
 How did you find it?

 P.S.
 After Vientiane I headed to Vang Vieng, infamous for it’s booze fuelled tubing.
 Despite being over 35 I wanted to see what all the hype was about.
 Read how I got on via the following link: